marrinosnis/repos-master-changer/README.md

 > [!WARNING]
 > 1) The change happened on the same line for the same element.
 If at line 10 of the `test.yaml` file that is in the `/beta/` path didn't have this text, the
 > replacement would have failed.
 So, that means the exactly same text has to be at the same line in order the replacement to be successful.
-> 2) If the line doesn't exist at all, also the replacement would fail.
-For example if the change was about to happen in the 21st line of the files, that wouldn't be applicable
+> 2) If the line doesn't exist at all, also the replacement will fail.
+For example if the change was about to happen at the 21st line of the files, that wouldn't be applicable
 > as the 21st line doesn't exist.